Experience Isn't the Teacher.

 The Pursuit of happiness might be killing you

-John Harney John Harney
+John D Harney John D Harney

 The Pursuit of happiness might be killing you